Janamaejayan/Janamaejayan/README.md

 <div align="center">

- 🔭 I’m currently working on **AI-based real-time child detection system**
+ 🔭 I’m currently working on **a WhatsApp-based SaaS platform at Techlift Digital**

- 🌱 I’m currently learning **MediaPipe, TensorFlow Lite, Raspberry Pi optimization**
+ 🌱 I’m currently learning **Next.js, REST APIs, and scalable web app development**

-💬 Ask me about **Python, C, ML, Embedded Systems... or anything [here](https://github.com/janamaejayan/janamaejayan/issues)**
+ 💬 Ask me about **Java, Python, C, Data Structures, Web Development, or Embedded Systems**

-⚡ Fun fact **“ChatGPT isn’t conscious, but it sure types like it is 😄”**
+ ⚡ **Success is not final, failure is not fatal: it is the courage to continue that counts.**

 </div>

 <div align="center">
   <a href="mailto:janamaejayan996@gmail.com">